What is the Scope of Marketing?

 What is Marketing?

-• Product: Building product desirability
+• Product: Creation of product desirability.

 The Role of Marketing in Business